ZeinabJahanbakhsh/laravelTDD/README.md

 # laravelTDD
-In this example, **simple TDD with Laravel 8**.
-CRUD Unit Test for validation, call URL, checking authenticated user or not.
+In this example, **simple TDD with Laravel 8**. laravel CRUD Unit testing for validation, call URL, checking authenticated user or not.

 # Related Links: